Seagate/cortx-motr/doc/repo.rst

    the patch, a gatekeeper MUST be assigned for review.
 8. The gatekeeper either approves the pull request and then lands it or leaves review comments and the patch goes back to the review phase.
-9. After PR is landed to ``dev`` it MAY be cherry-picked on top of a release branch and then a new PR for this release branch SHOULD be created.
-If there is no need for additional review for a release branch the code review part is skipped.
+9. After PR is landed to ``main`` it MAY be cherry-picked on top of a stable branch and then a new PR for this main branch SHOULD be created.
+If there is no need for additional review for a stable branch the code review part is skipped.
 Everything else is applicable just like with a regular PR.

 Development workflow